 NOTE: Most ACoAs confuse assertion with aggression

 Aggressiveness is used to harm, dominate, intimidate or injure another.
 The goal is to “win at any cost,” with no concern for others’ well-fare

-Assertiveness is when we express our opinions &/or emotions, such as anger, in the ‘I form’ – which is honest & respects others.
+Assertiveness is expressing our opinions &/or emotions, such as anger, in the ‘I form’ This is taking responsibility for who we are instead of pointing fingers, which is both honest & respectful of others.
 We don’t have to accuse, blame or threaten, so we minimize the chance of emotional harm.

 🔐 will destroy a relationship if expressed to someone we love